All Products

 Note

-We recommend that you create an alicloud-disk-topology-alltype StorageClass in ACK clusters.
-The StorageClass can automatically select disk types to avoid disk creation failures caused by instance type limits or insufficient disk inventory in the specified zone.
+We recommend that you use the alicloud-disk-topology-alltype StorageClass that is created by default in ACK clusters.
+This StorageClass can automatically select disk types to avoid disk creation failures caused by instance type limits or insufficient disk inventory in the specified zone.
 For more information about how to create a StorageClass, see Use a dynamically provisioned disk volume.

-The following expected response is returned.
-The ALLOWVOLUMEEXPANSION parameter is set to true, which indicates that expansion is enabled.
+The expected output is as follows: the ALLOWVOLUMEEXPANSION parameter is set to true, which indicates that volume expansion is enabled.

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE